zackees/make-fastapi-app/README.md

 # Versions

+  * 1.0.6: Command broke due to new python.
+I fixed it.
   * 1.0.5: Fixes adding +x to sh files
   * 1.0.4: Allows empty github url
   * 1.0.3: Adds post install instructions to the command line.